-Now that Apple’s HomePod is out in the world, it has the potential to really disrupt the natural order of things.
-You see, unlike existing smart speakers — like the Amazon Echo, Google Home and even the Sonos One — Apple’s HomePod doesn’t and will never support third-party voice commands.
-If you’re a Spotify subscriber, for example, you’ll never be able to ask your HomePod to play certain songs or ask questions about the artist or album.
-You’ll be able to ask Siri to play/pause, skip tracks and adjust the volume if you subscribe to another music service, but nothing more specific than that.
+If you’re a Spotify or Amazon Music subscriber, for example, you can't use "Hey Siri" voice commands HomePod to play certain songs or ask questions about the artist or album.
+You’ll be able to ask Siri to function as a simple remote — you can ask the voice assistant to play/pause, skip tracks and adjust the volume — if you subscribe to another music service, but nothing more specific than that.

-1. Download the app.
-If you have an iPhone, click here.
+1. Download the iPhone or iPad app (iOS).
 There is no Android app.

 2. Open the app and select “get started.”
 Select “Spotify” and then “Apple Music” in the “available services” section.
 You’ll have to give the app access to each music service.